secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 Priorities
 </summary>

-- `MktgOps-Priority::Top Priority`:  Issue that is related to a breaking change, OKR focus, any other prioritized project by Mktg OPS leadership.
-This category will be limited because not everything can be a priority.Timeframe: Immediate action needed.
+- `MktgOps-Priority::Top Priority`: Issue that is related to a breaking change, OKR focus, any other prioritized project by MktgOps leadership.
+This category will be limited because not everything can be a priority.
+Timeframe: Immediate action needed.
-- `MktgOps-Priority::High Priority`: Issue has a specific action item for Mktg OPS to be completed as it is an OKR.Timeframe: Within Weeks
+- `MktgOps-Priority:: High Priority`: Issue has a specific action item for MktgOps to be completed as it is an OKR.
+Timeframe: Within weeks
 - `MktgOps-Priority::Med Priority`: Issue is a feature to help the team.
-Timeframe: Within Months
+Timeframe: Within months
-- `MktgOps-Priority::Low Priority`: Issue has a specific action item for Mktg OPS that would be helpful, but can be pushed for other issues.
+- `MktgOps-Priority::Low Priority`: Issue has a specific action item for MktgOps that would be helpful, but can be pushed for other issues.
 Timeframe: Within months.

 </details>